sondregronas/actualbudget-utils-nor/README.md

 TODO:

 - [ ] Docker image that runs the script periodically, instead of relying on cron
+- [ ] Automatically update categories using payee aggregation as well?
+Or update based on other transactions with the same payee?

 ## What it does (for now)

-- **Car Value** - Queries regnr.no to get an estimated median value of a car based on the license plate _via selenium_ The difference is posted to the Actual budget as a transaction based on the last known value (LKV).
+- **Car Value** - Queries regnr.no to get an estimated median value of a car based on the license plate _via selenium_.
+  The difference is posted to the Actual budget as a transaction based on the last known value (LKV).
 Only updates the assets estimated value (You can still add/track debt yourself in the same account).